I am sure by now we all know that a White Card is necessary to be able to work on a construction site in Australia, but what about a ‘Yellow Card’?

 The ‘Yellow Card’ provides evidence that the operators of specific types of EWPs have been trained in the safe use of that type of work platform.

-Once training has been undertaken the supplier, employer and user all have documentary evidence of the training received.
+Once training has been undertaken the supplier, employer and user all have documented evidence of the training received.

 * Vertical Lift